 Sacramento Labor Law Attorney

 Our Sacramento Labor Law Attorneys, here at the Law Firm of Eason & Tambornini, recognize that businesses thrive on the hard work of their employees.
 Unfortunately, many employers do not share this recognition, and take advantage of their employees for selfish benefit.
 Our lawyers are prepared to stand up to such employers, ensuring that employees receive the money they are rightfully due, for their hard work.
+We regularly handle individual and Employment Class action claims for violation of California’s Minimum Wage Laws, Employer Reimbursement for Mileage and other Business Expenses, Paycheck Stub/Wage Statement violations, and Piece Rate Pay violations.
+If you are an employee with one of these claims, or think you have been wrongfully classified as an independent contractor, please contact one of our employment attorneys.

 The Sacramento Labor Law Attorneys at our firm have handled cases for unpaid overtime on a consistent basis.
 In the current economy, employers are constantly attempting to cut financial corners and one of the easiest corners to cut is to not pay their employees for overtime.
 Fortunately for our clients, the law does not allow employers to do this.
 The right to overtime payment is mandated by both California Labor Laws and Federal Labor Laws.
 The laws vary slightly and some exemptions exist, but generally speaking a non-exempt employee is entitled to premium pay of one and one-half hours pay for each hour worked in excess of eight hours in a day, in excess of 40 hours worked in a week, and/or for each hour worked during the seventh day in a row.
 There is also a lot of misinformation in the workforce about who is entitled to overtime.
 Contrary to popular belief, just because your employer pays you on a “salary” basis (instead of an hourly basis) does not mean that you are not entitled to overtime.
 The issue is not based on the manner upon which you are paid, but rather the type of services you perform and the industry you work in.
 Another common area of confusion is whether you can waive your right to overtime.
 Most employees are not independently wealthy, and as such live, in fear of losing their job.
 Likewise, the current job market, or lack thereof, makes new employment difficult.
 Employers are regularly “asking,” (telling) their employees to work extra hours without pay, and/or to waive overtime.
 The law does not allow this, and the fact that you may have agreed to do so verbally or even in writing, does not forgive the employer of their obligation to pay you overtime.
 The waiver of rights to overtime is not enforceable under California Labor Law or Federal Labor Law.
 Understandable, another major area of concern is job retaliation.
 Employees are generally fearful that if they complain about not being paid overtime that they will be terminated by their employer, or harassed.
 Quite simply, termination or harassment for having filed a claim for overtime is illegal, and if your employer takes those types of actions, you could have excellent claims for those damages as well.